-• The radiative mechanism of coherent radio emission has remained an enigma since the discovery of pulsars, even the emergence of fast radio bursts (FRBs), which exhibit similarities to the single-pulse behavior of pulsars and have opened a new view for deciphering the long-standing mystery.
-Besides tremendous efforts in modelling, advanced facilities matter for solving the problem.
-The authors review the observational breakthroughs from the Five-hundred-meter Aperture Spherical radio Telescope (FAST), which are providing pivotal insights to unravel the underlying physics of pulsars and FRBs.
-This study offers a novel perspective in the era when pulsars meet FRBs, and further investigations are encouraged to utilize the highly sensitive telescope, the FAST.
+• The radiative mechanism of coherent radio emission has remained an enigma since the discovery of pulsars, even with the emergence of fast radio bursts (FRBs), which exhibit similarities to the single-pulse behavior of pulsars and have opened a new window for deciphering this long-standing mystery.
+Besides tremendous efforts in modeling, advanced facilities are essential for solving the problem.
+The authors review the observational breakthroughs made with the Five-hundred-meter Aperture Spherical Radio Telescope (FAST), which are providing pivotal insights into the underlying physics of pulsars and FRBs.
+This study offers a novel perspective in the era when pulsars meet FRBs, and further investigations are encouraged to utilize the high sensitivity of FAST.

 • Article Text